oxfist/MakeHealthChile2023/README.md

 Scripts used to explore the FALP dataset are located at ``challenge_datasets/FALP/scripts``.
 A little description of the contents is shown below:

-- explore_dataset.ipynb: dataset characterization in terms of patients, cancer categories, and main diagnostic variables.
+- ``explore_dataset.ipynb``: dataset characterization in terms of patients, cancer categories, and main diagnostic variables.
-- cluster_analysis.ipynb: kmeans clustering to explore possible relations between clusters and target variables.
+- ``cluster_analysis.ipynb``: kmeans clustering to explore possible relations between clusters and target variables.
-- falp_preprocessing.py: module with a class to standardize the raw dataset.
+- ``falp_preprocessing.py``: module with a class to standardize the raw dataset.